 - Gather your gardening supplies and choose a good location where they can be stored.
 This can include:

 - Watering hose

 - Popsicle sticks (if you are using seeds)

 *Be aware that Tree-Plenish requires participants to plant trees at specific times throughout the year.

 4. Plant Your Trees

 Decide a time and day for each group to plant their trees!
-Go to your selected location(s) and conduct the steps provided on this resource.
+Go to your selected location(s) and follow the steps provided here.

 Take pictures of your team planting trees.
 Everyone loves to see themselves and their friends in action.
 It’s a great way to build a sense of belonging and community.
 Create a unique hashtag or social media page for your photos.